Jeff Chandler: Personal life

 Chandler married actress Marjorie Hoshelle in 1946.
 The couple had two daughters, Jamie Tucker (born 1947) and Dana Grossel (born 1949).
 They separated in 1951, again in 1954, and filed for divorce in 1954.
 His wife complained that Chandler was "chronically fatigued so that he would fall asleep wherever we were."
 They reconciled in March 1955.

 In 1957, he had an affair with Esther Williams while they made a movie together, and his wife filed for divorce at the end of the year.

 In his 1958 divorce proceedings, Chandler was revealed to be paying his wife an allowance of $1,500 per month.
 He said he was under contract to Universal to make two films a year at $60,000 per film for 1957 and $75,000 per film for 1958.
 He said he earned $250,000 in 1957 from his acting and singing, but had a lot of expenses, with his personal manager, business manager, and agent taking 25% of his income.
 The court ordered Chandler to continue paying $1,500 per month.
 Their divorce was granted in June 1959, with Chandler giving his wife $100,000 and over $2,166 per month in alimony plus $500 per month in child support.
 "He became so absorbed by his career that he spent all time when not actually working on a picture in his business office", said his wife.
 "I developed an ulcer."

 Chandler was involved in a will dispute concerning his stepfather in 1960.

 Chandler was a cousin of actor David Roya, who played the young villain Bernard Posner in Billy Jack.

 When his friend Sammy Davis Jr. lost an eye in an accident and was in danger of losing the other, Chandler offered to give Davis one of his own eyes.
 Chandler had nearly lost an eye and had been visibly scarred in an auto accident years earlier.

 Chandler had a relationship with Gloria DeHaven that was exposed in Confidential magazine.
 At a trial, Fred Otash said the detectives had followed them to get the story.

-Esther Williams wrote in her 1999 autobiography that she broke off their relationship and that Chandler was a cross dresser.
+Esther Williams wrote in her 1999 autobiography that she broke off their relationship after he proposed because Chandler revealed he was a cross dresser.
 According to the Los Angeles Times, many friends and colleagues of Chandler rejected her claims.
 Jane Russell commented, "I've never heard of such a thing.
 Cross-dressing is the last thing I would expect of Jeff.
 He was a sweet guy, definitely all man."

 He was also linked with Ann Sheridan.

 Chandler's public support for Israel's 1956 attack on Egypt during the Suez Crisis prompted the United Arab Republic to campaign for his films to be banned in Arab countries in 1960.
 Chandler was an active Democrat.

 He represented the Screen Actors Guild during talks throughout the 1960 actors' strike.